NVIDIA/NeMo-Framework-Launcher/README.md

 ### 6.9.
 Convert Checkpoints from External Sources to Nemo

 We provide a convenient tool for converting checkpoints from external sources to the `.nemo` format.
-The `.nemo` format checkpoints can be used in NeMo multimodal training, e.g. in Stable Diffusion.
-At the moment, we support converting CLIP model from Huggingface or OpenCLIP into `.nemo` format.
+The `.nemo` format checkpoints can be used in NeMo multimodal training, e.g., in Stable Diffusion.
+Currently, we support the conversion of the CLIP model from Huggingface or OpenCLIP into the `.nemo` format.

 All external conversion configuration files can be found in the `conf/external_conversion` folder.
 For additional guidance on customizing configurations, please refer